 6. SMF sends an Nsmf_EventExposure_Notify request including an Event Exposure notification.

-7. Based on the Analytics report received from the SMFs, NEF consolidates the results received from the SMFs and derives the list(s) of candidate UE(s) and additional information which fulfil the QoS filtering criteria in the AF request.
+7. Based on the Event Exposure reports received from the SMFs, NEF consolidates the results received from the SMFs and derives the list(s) of candidate UE(s) and additional information which fulfil the QoS filtering criteria requested by the AF request.

 * * * Next Change * * *

+4.15.13.X Specific procedure for the 5GC assistance to member selection based on the UE's current location, historical location and direction.

+Figure 4.15.13.X-1: 5GC assistane to Member selection based on the UE's travel history, direction and separation distance